-6 The GM (or KG) values for the three loading conditions could, as a first attempt, be taken from the intact stability GM (or KG) limit curve.
-If the required index R is not obtained, the GM(or KG) values may be increased (or reduced), implying that the intact loading conditions from the intact stability book must now meet the GM (or KG) limit curve from the damage stability calculations derived by linear interpolation between the three GMs.
+The GM values for the three loading conditions could, as a first attempt, be taken from the intact stability GM limit curve.
+If the required index R is not obtained, the GM values may be increased, implying that the intact loading conditions from the intact stability book must now meet the GM limit curve from the damage stability calculations derived by linear interpolation between the three GM's.

-1 The calculations for differing trim should be carried out with the same initial trim for the partial and deepest subdivision draughts.
-For the light service draught, the actual service trim should be used (refer to the Explanatory Notes for regulation 2.11).
+The calculations for differing trim should be carried out with the same initial trim for the partial and deepest subdivision draughts.
+For the light service draught, the actual service trim should be used (refer to the notes to regulation 2, paragraph 11).

-2 Each combination of the index within the formula given in regulation 7.1 should not be less than the requirement given in regulation 6.2.
+Each combination of the index within the formula given in regulation 7.1 should not be less than the requirement given in regulation 6.2.
 Each partial index A should comply with the requirements of regulation 6.1.

-3 Example:
+Example: